 We wanted to make note of a few interesting points regarding this area as a lake country canoe camping destination:

-- Pro: Campsites.
+Pro: Campsites.
 In Wisconsin's NHAL, you can reserve some campsites.
-Permits are not needed, most of the sites have no camp fee, and there doesn't appear to be a limit on group size.
+Permits are not needed and most of the sites have no camp fee.
+Group size limit in sites is six (large group sites available).
 If you're traveling during a popular weekend, knowing you have a campsite reserved can alleviate stress.

 Overall, it was a fantastic canoe camping trip.
 If you're planning an introductory canoe camping trip for you or anyone you know, this is a great destination.
 Yes, Linda is plotting to massacre the world's mosquitos (she's convinced no one will miss them), but with the incredible scenery, the up-close-and-personal experience with all the wildlife, and the solitude of the quiet night, it is a trip worth repeating.
 Just don't forget your head net!